 We are a leading infrastructure construction company operating mainly throughout North America across a range of industries.
 Our primary activities include the engineering, building, installation, maintenance and upgrade of communications, energy, utility and other infrastructure, such as: wireless, wireline/fiber and customer fulfillment activities; power delivery infrastructure, including transmission, distribution, environmental planning and compliance; power generation infrastructure, primarily from clean energy and renewable sources; pipeline infrastructure, including for natural gas, water and carbon capture sequestration pipelines and pipeline integrity services; heavy civil and industrial infrastructure, including roads, bridges and rail; and environmental remediation services.
 Our customers are primarily in these industries.
-Including our predecessor companies, we have been in business for almost 95 years.
-For the twelve month period ended March 31, 2024, we had an average of approximately 34,000 employees and 840 locations, respectively, and as of March 31, 2024, we had approximately 32,000 employees and 820 locations, respectively.
-We offer our services under the MasTeo® and other service marks and we are ranked among the top five contractors within Engineering News-Record's Top 400 Contractors.
+Including our predecessor companies, we have been in business for approximately 95 years.
+For the twelve month period ended June 30, 2024, we had an average of approximately 34,000 employees and 820 locations.
+We offer our services under the MasTec® and other service marks and we are ranked among the top five contractors within Engineering News-Record's Top 400 Contractors.